coderjoe/coderjoe.github.com/_posts/2007-04-01-checkpoint-2-lines-are-so-exciting.markdown

 ---
 layout: post
 title: "Checkpoint 2: Lines are so exciting!"
 wordpress_id: 33
 wordpress_url: /archive/2007/04/01/checkpoint-2-lines-are-so-exciting/
 comments: true
 categories:
-- coding
+- programming
 tags:
-- projects
-- school
-- computer-graphics-2
+- college
 ---

 Well, not too much to look at, but enough to get us excited.
 We've got rays tracing!Below you should see a render with no reflection and no shadow detection.

 What it does have is super sampling!